 Malware Analysis And Assistance

-Once the presence of malware is detected, hunters and investigators can drill down to see other related data detected by other sandflies and tie the dots together for a picture of the entire exploit and impact.
+Once the presence of malware is detected, hunters and investigators can drill down to see other related data detected by other sandflies for a picture of the entire exploit and impact.

 Custom Sandfly Modules for Incident Response

 Sandfly allows custom modules so security teams can create their own threat hunting methods.
-Or, users can clone any of the built-in modules using Sandfly’s extensive Linux forensics and investigation library.
+Or, users can clone any of over 1,000 built-in modules using Sandfly’s extensive Linux forensics and investigation library.

 Leave Sandfly to Work